 - Attend all class meetings.
 Attendance is mandatory.
 You are to be here when class begins and to stay until class ends.
 This is a part of the expected professionalism of the field.
 In case of an absence, in-class assignments cannot be made up unless prior arrangements have been made with the professor, and class content must be obtained from another class member.
 Absences will be excused only in an emergency situation.
 Absences are unexcused unless written documentation is provided.
 If you must be absent, call or email the instructor BEFORE the class.
 For each unexcused absence, 5% of points will be deducted from the final grade.
 Students are responsible for all material assigned or covered in class as well as class announcements.
 Attendance will be recorded. - Tardiness shows a lack of professionalism, as well as a lack of consideration for colleagues.
 Two tardies will be counted as an unexcused absence, and points will be deducted accordingly. - Complete all assignments on time.
 Assignments are due on the due date.
 Late assignments will receive a letter deduction for each day they are late.
 Assignments more than 3 days late will not be accepted, and will receive a grade of zero, unless the student and instructor have agreed that extenuating circumstances exist.
 Technology problems are not an acceptable excuse: Let's face it. technology breaks, servers go down, viruses attack, files become corrupted...the list goes on and on.
 These are not considered emergencies.
 They are part of the normal process of working with technology.
 Any issue you may have with technology is no excuse for late work.
 Assume technology will fail you.
 Plan ahead.
 Manage your time.
 Back up your work.
-Any late assignment must be cleared with the instructor at least 24 hours in advance. - Proper classroom etiquette should be practiced in the classroom.
-Thus, you should not be doing activities, such as talking out of turn, texting, talking on your cell phone, emailing, sleeping, or doing homework during class time.
+Any late assignment must be cleared with the instructor at least 24 hours in advance.

+• Proper classroom etiquette should be practiced in the classroom.
+Thus, you should not be doing activities, such as talking out of turn, texting, talking on your cell phone, emailing, sleeping, doing homework or work for another class during MLE 4280 class time.
 If you are doing any of the aforementioned activities during the class period, you will be marked absent.
 Cell phone usage is not permitted during class.
+Cell phones should be out of sight and silenced or on vibrate setting.
 To be ready to participate in each class meeting, you will have to complete reading and writing assignments.